 When adding texture to your hair, you don’t want it to get too frizzy.
 I like to use a leave-in conditioner after washing my hair to add a little extra shine and moisture.
 Oaui Leave-In Conditioner is a favorite because it smells great, and it works so well.

 Made with a blend of amino acids, vitamin E, and tamarind seed extract, this leave-in will make your hair softer and shinier, detangle, smooth, and protect it against heat styling and UV damage.
 The results are noticeable, and I love how it smells like a perfume instead of a hair product.

-OUAI Leave-In Conditioner.
-Multitasking Mist that Protects Against Heat, Primes Hair for Style, Smooths Flyaways, Adds Shine and Detangles.
-Free from Parabens, Sulfates and Phthalates (4.7 oz)
+OUAI Leave-In Conditioner - Multitasking Mist that Protects Against Heat, Primes Hair for Style, Smooths Flyaways, Adds Shine & Detangles - Free of Parabens, Sulfates & Phthalates - 4.7 fl oz

 Use this for great-smelling, shinier hair.

 Another great sea salt spray is Bumble and bumble Surf Spray.
 This one helps to create obviously textured waves and is a bit more intense than the John Frieda and Oribe options above, but in a good way—it’s saltwater-based, so it really does have a natural beach waves look to it.

 I also love how this spray adds volume to your hair if you tousle it a bit, and it has a really great hold that keeps waves from coming undone.
 It doesn’t weigh your hair down or make it feel dirty, and it doesn’t give that greasy look.
 It does give waves a more matte look, though, so if you’re looking for shine, you’re better off with the Oribe option.